The Non-Negotiable: CPA License

 Why CPA is Required

 SOC 2 is an attestation engagement, not just a technical audit.
-It requires:
+It requires independence, professional standards, peer review, and legal accountability.
+CPAs adhere to strict independence rules, AICPA ethics, quality-control expectations, and regular firm inspections.

-- β’ Independence: CPAs adhere to strict independence rules
+- Independence: CPAs must follow strict independence rules.

-- β’ Professional standards: AICPA ethics and quality control
+- Professional standards: CPA firms operate under AICPA ethics and quality-control requirements.

-- β’ Legal accountability: CPAs can be sued for malpractice
+- Legal accountability: CPAs can be sued for malpractice and disciplined by state boards.

 CPA vs Non-CPA Roles